pu2clr/PIC16F/Tips/AssemblyJourney/README.md

 ; PIC10F200
 ; Very basic multiplication example
-; IMPORTANT: If you are using the PIC10F200, to assemble this code correctly, please follow the steps below:
+; IMPORTANT: If you are using the PIC10F200, To assemble this code correctly, please follow the steps below:
 ; 1.
 Go to "Project Properties" in MPLAB X.
 ; 2.
 Select "Global Options" for the pic-as assembler/compiler.
 ; 3.
 In the "Additional Options" box, enter the following parameters:
-; -Wl,-pBlinkCode=0h
+; -Wl,-pAsmCode=0h

 #include <xc.inc>